-- ensure, if considered necessary, the Headteacher or member of the senior management team attends site on being informed of an incident - have in place procedures for the reporting of incidents - offer counselling/ support through an occupational health specialist - debrief individuals following any incident - provide training on how to manage conflict and aggression as required - review the violence and assaults risk assessment following any incident.
+- ensure the particular risks to the activity e.g. home visit, are assessed and that any additionally requires risk controls are implemented - ensure, if considered necessary, the Head teacher or member of the senior management team attends site on being informed of an incident - have in place procedures for the reporting of incidents - offer counselling/ support through an occupational health specialist - debrief individuals following any incident - provide training on how to manage conflict and aggression as required - review the violence and assaults risk assessment following any incident.

-4.27 Water hygiene management
+3.30 Water hygiene management